-There are two types of tensors as shown in Fig.~\ref{fig:TensorNcg}(a): one is $T$ defined on the center of the square unit, and the other is $S$ defined on the lattice site. $T$ and $S$ both hold the reflection symmetry along $x-$ and $y-$ directions, with the following expressions:
+with the two types of tensor, $T$ and $S$, shown in Fig.~\ref{fig:TensorNcg}(a): $T$ is defined on the center of the square unit and $S$ is defined on the lattice site; $T$ and $S$ both hold the reflection symmetry in the $x$- and $y$- directions, whose explicit forms are given by

-where $\sigma_{l,r,u,d}$ refers to the four spin variables (left, right, up, down) as the tensor indices emiting from $T$.
-As a consequence, we obtain a tensor network with $2\times2$ structure as the unit cell, then by coarse-graining, $T_0$ is formulated as the single site tensor shown in Fig. ~\ref{fig:TensorNcg}(b).
-Comparing to the original lattice, the tensor network formed by $T_0$ carries a rotation angle $\pi/4$.
+Here $\sigma_{l,r,u,d}$ refers to the four spin variables (left, right, up and down) as the tensor indices emitting from $T$.
+As a consequence, we obtain a tensor network with a four-site unit cell [see Figs. 1(a) and (b)]; then, by coarse graining, $T_0$ is formulated as the single site tensor shown in Fig.~\ref{fig:TensorNcg}(b).
+Compared to the original lattice, the tensor network formed by $T_0$ is rotated by an angle $\pi/4$.

-For the calculation of any physical quantity $O$, the one that only one site tensor $T$ is encoded by $O$ (labelled as $T^O$) with the other tensors invariant, is called the ``impurity" site method.
+For the calculation of a local physical quantity $O$, we adopt the impurit site method~\cite{huihai}, in which only a single tensor $T$ encodes the operator $O$ (labeled $T^O$) and other tensors are unchanged.
 In this scheme, the internal energy $U$, the magnetization $m$, and the stripe magnetization $m_s=\sqrt{m_x^2+m_y^2}$ are defined as follows:

 The key point of iTEBD lies on the row-by-row projection based on the power method.
-Finally the converged matrix product state (MPS) is obtained.
-The alternative way to locate the phase transition point is by the singularity of the converged MPS.
-By the normalized entanglement spectrum $\left\lbrace \lambda_1,\lambda_2,..., \lambda_j, ...\right\rbrace $, with $\sum_j \lambda_j^2 = 1$, the entanglement entropy reads as follows:
+The final result is a converged matrix product state (MPS).
+The entanglement entropy of the converged MPS provides a useful way to locate phase transition points.
+By using the normalized entanglement spectrum $\left\lbrace \lambda_1,\lambda_2,..., \lambda_j, ...\right\rbrace $, with $\sum_j \lambda_j^2 = 1$, the entanglement entropy reads

-Meanwhile, the correlation length can be calculated by the largest and the second largest eigenvalues $\epsilon _1, \epsilon _2$ of the reduced matrix corresponding to the MPS:
+Meanwhile, the correlation length can be calculated from the largest and the second largest eigenvalues $\epsilon _1$ and $\epsilon _2$ of the transfer matrix corresponding to the MPS as follows: